 As an independent, self-funded project, Stiwdio Maelor seeks to operate ecologically and sustainably on a not-for-profit basis.
 To this end, resident artists pay a small contribution towards their accommodation and are requested to live environmentally when at Maelor.
 Many also donate saleable works.
 Residency rates are kept as low as possible so that all creators can take advantage of the project.
 As the support for Stiwdio Maelor grows, Veronica hopes to expand its opportunities and programs.

-Applications for 2017 are now open – email email@example.com for information and an application form.
-There are no more residencies available for 2016.
+Apply: Applications for 2018 are now open.
+Email email@example.com for information and an application form.

 NON-DISCRIMINATION Policy: Stiwdio Maelor encourages applications from artists of all backgrounds and does not discriminate on the basis of age, race, national origin, religion, creed, gender, sexual orientation, HIV status or marital status.